Are you ever wowed by your sudden ability to clear the shattered glass of life without fanfare, and stay in a state of calm and even humor?

-The difference is, and this difference is the difference that’s made all the difference – I now know where my emotions are coming from every single time no matter what, and they aren’t coming from the finite world, an inanimate object, an event, or another person.
-They aren’t coming from a broken window, a lack of skill, my teenaged daughters, or even the antics of a portentous politician.
+The difference is, and this difference is the difference that’s made all the difference – I now know where my emotions are coming from every single time no matter what, and they aren’t coming from the finite world.
+They aren’t coming from a broken window, my lack of skill, my teenaged daughters, or even a swaggering politician.

-Our feelings come from a space within each of us through the divine gift of thought – a gift of infinite creation that came with us at birth.
+Our emotions then, do not come from an inanimate object, an event, or another person, no matter how true that might look in the moment.
+Our feelings come from a place inside each of us through the divine gift of thought – a potent gift of infinite creation that came with each of us at birth.

-What this gift means is that we do not experience the world directly.
-Yes, we may physically interface with life, but our feeling of life always comes via thought.
+What this means is that we do not experience the world directly.
+Yes, we physically interface with the world, but our feeling of life always via thought.
 My husband may well press his lips against mine, but it is my thinking in the moment about him that creates my experience of that kiss.

-What are your everyday wows?
-Is your overall experience of life getting easier as you go, and what impressive stuff on the inside might make that difference?
+Is your overall experience of life getting easier as you go, regardless of outer circumstance?

 But for some reason, I press my small, trembling, hesitant, and behind-the-curtain-loving-self onto the stage and grab that blasted microphone anyway and then I sing my heart out.
 It’s just what I do.

 I refuse to believe the lifelong and persistent voices in my head that tell me I’m not worthy or qualified or that I don’t really belong here like other people do.
 I showed up on this earth to be a full participant, and I am not bowing out until I have opened my heart and spilled out all of my gold, small or great as it may be.